 The Geological Society of London is the UK national society for geoscience, providing support to over 10,000 members in the UK and overseas.
 Founded in 1807, we are the oldest geological society in the world.

-Register your interest by 1 January for a joint meeting of University Geoscience UK, the Geological Society of London, the Royal Astronomical Society and the British Geological Survey.
+A joint meeting of University Geoscience UK, the Geological Society of London, the Royal Astronomical Society and the British Geological Survey.
 The meeting aims to explore the future and the research challenges for the UK Geoscience Community over the next generation.

 Find out the benefits of holding an Accredited degree & explore degrees by region or subject.